-Symptoms depend on what part of the gastrointestinal tract is affected.
-Symptoms range from mild to severe, and can come and go with periods of flare-ups.
+Symptoms of Crohn’s disease depend on what part of the gastrointestinal tract is affected.
+Symptoms range from mild cramping and diarrhea, to more severe disease.
+Symptoms can come and go with periods of flare-ups and remissions.

-The main symptoms of Crohn's disease are:
+The main symptoms of active Crohn's disease typically include:

-- Loss of appetite
+- Lack of appetite

-- Unintentional weight loss
+- Weight loss

-- Foul-smelling stools
+- Bloody stools

-- Liver inflammation
+- Liver or bile duct inflammation

-- Joint pain
+- Joint pain or arthritis

 - Skin rash

-- Eye inflammation
+- Eye inflammation (uveitis or scleritis)

 A physical examination may reveal an abdominal mass or tenderness, skin rash, swollen joints or mouth ulcers.
 The doctor may use a stethoscope to listen to the belly area.
 Abdominal sounds (borborygmus, a gurgling or splashing sound heard over the intestine) may be heard.